House of Fabergé: In popular culture

+Due to their rarity and value, Faberge eggs became synonymous with the ultimate prize in popular culture references in film and television programs.
 In the 1983, James Bond film Octopussy, a Fabergé egg is the central object of the plot.
-Malcolm Forbes stirred the imagination of his contemporaries in the 1980s with his riches by widely publicising his Fabergé collection, making the term Fabergé egg synonymous with extreme wealth and luxury.
 In the 2004 film Ocean's 12, Danny Ocean (George Clooney) and crew compete with another thief to steal a Fabergé egg from a European museum.